Home » Relationships

 Be involved, be trustworthy and be approachable

-The best relationships are built out of trust, openness and excellent communication.
-Being on hand to offer support and advice when needed (and without reservation) will ensure that your daughter-in-law views you as someone she can rely on.
-This is especially important when grandchildren are involved as, if you are a paternal grandmother, your role will, in part, be governed by your relationship with your future daughter-in-law.
+The best relationships are built on trust, openness and good communication.
+Being on hand to offer support and advice when needed (and without reservation but also without pressure) will ensure that your daughter-in-law views you as someone she can rely on.
+This is especially important if grandchildren ever become involved as, if you are a paternal grandmother, your role will, in part, be governed by your relationship with your future daughter-in-law.

 Gransnetters say: